 However if you don’t need to blend up larger batches of soup or don’t need a separate food processor, the Ninja BL456 Blenders – Countertop, 24 oz, Silver/Black will meet your needs for your morning smoothies.

 Blending up the green smoothie

 Use the pulse feature to start the chopping up process.
 Once the ingredients are small you can then let the blender run longer to liquify everything.
 The first few times you do this, check to see if you have any large pieces still by pouring the smoothie out into a glass.

 I then fill the smoothie into a thermos to take to work and sip on it during the first hour at my desk.
 It is best to consume it as soon as you can after it is made.

 And here is the result: with just three to four ingredients and a decent blender you get a healthy, delicious boost to your day!
-You’ve used up some greens and fruit as well, which you have hopefully grown in your own garden
+You’ve used up some greens and fruit as well, which you have hopefully been able to grow in your own garden.

 My challenge to you is to try making a green smoothie tomorrow morning with whatever you have on hand.
 And report how it went in the comments, including what ingredients you used.